 Therefore, He can give us His Spirit at the right time, at the right place, in the right amount.
 He can nudge us one way or the other through that Spirit.
 He can spank us if He needs to.
 Whatever it is, we have the One in heaven who knows how to work it.
 This should fill us with hope that the Helper is there ready to give us what we need.

 The second point that should fill us with hope: We now have God's Spirit.
-Notice the word the verb "pour."
+Notice the verb "pour."
 "He poured out this which you now see and hear."

 It does not say "dribbled," or "eked," or "let out an itty-bitty stream."
 It says that He poured it out.
 This gives the same idea of gushing quantities as in John 7 where it says "rivers of living waters" being given.
 It is not given in drips and drops but in immense inexhaustible quantities as needed.
 Jesus Christ is not parsimonious with His Spirit.
 He gives it generously.
 He can pour it out as needed.